hpjeonGIT/class/udemy_OS/Readme.md

 dd if=boot.bin of=boot.img bs=512 count=1 conv=notrunc
 ```

-10. Testing on Windoss 10
+10. Testing on Windows 10

 11. Testing on Linux (Ubuntu)
 ```bash